 Newcastle has a range of events spaces, including those that service major events, exhibitions and festivals, as well as those that primarily service the corporate conferencing/small meetings sector, with a number of these managed by the City of Newcastle.
-In addition, the University of Newcastle has a broad range of large event facilities including conference, sporting venues and an aquatic centre.
 It is crucial that these sites and facilities are flexible, multipurpose spaces that meet diverse needs and expectations of the events market and have the capacity to cater for sports, festivals and other entertainment offerings.